 In accordance with the decision taken at the AGM of the Association, held on November 20th 2017, the following was decided: from November 2020, an annual increase in affiliation fees to be applied, based upon the amount the Nottinghamshire Union of Golf Clubs impose upon their members.
 Such increase to be reviewed annually by the NCLGA Executive Committee.

 3 The governing body shall be styled the Council and the entire management shall be vested in it.

-4 (a) The Officers of the Association shall consist of the President, the County Captain, the Senior Vice-Captain, the Assistant Vice-Captain, the General Secretary, the Assistant General Secretary, theTreasurer, the Competition Secretary and the Assistant Competition Secretary.
+4 (a) The Officers of the Association shall consist of the President, the County Captain, the Senior Vice-Captain, the Assistant Vice-Captain, the General Secretary, the Assistant General Secretary, theTreasurer, the Competition Secretary, the Assistant Competition Secretary and the Junior Coordinator.

 (b) The Officers of the Association shall be empowered to appoint a Vice-President, if necessary.

 (c) There shall be a Selection Committee to choose the County Teams consisting of The Captain, The Senior Vice-Captain, the Assistant Vice-Captain, the County Champion and the Immediate Past Captain.
 If necessary a further selector may be appointed.

 5 The Council shall consist of a representative from each club in the Association, and the Officers detailed in Rule 4(a).
 In attendance, the Midland Representative, the Junior Organiser, the County Handicap Adviser, the Website Manger and the Lead Course Assessment Officer.

 6 (a) The Officers shall be elected yearly at the Annual General Meeting of the Association, and at such a meeting, an auditor shall be appointed.